 While waterproofing might not be something you want to worry about during your home remodel or construction, it’s crucial that you know and understand why it matters and what should be done about it.

-There are five very important things to understand about waterproofing details:
+First, there are four things to understand about waterproofing details.

-There aren’t that many contractors who know how to do them correctly.
-There are no classes, no certifications; nothing to teach contractors how to properly install a window, put flashing under a door (door pans), or waterproof an exterior deck over a living space so that they don’t leak.
+There are no classes, no certifications, nothing to teach contractors how to properly install a window, put flashing under a door (door pans), or waterproof an exterior deck over a living space so that they don’t leak.

 What can you do about all this?
-We have some suggestions to keep you in the now about waterproofing:
+We have some suggestions to keep you in the know about waterproofing.

 With all this information to help you, you are well on your way to protecting your property against the costly side effects of what water damage and flooding could do to your home.